Privacy Policy

 You can choose not to provide information to us.
 However, if you choose not to provide relevant information to us this may affect our ability to give you the best possible service.
 If you don’t want to give us any information about yourself, or only provide limited information, we will give you the best service we can using the information you do provide.

-You are in control of your contact with the Helplines and we will not contact you with the only exceptions being; if you have requested a call-back and/or contacting frequent users who may benefit from a calling or texting plan, if we believe there is a risk of serious harm to you or any other person, or in an emergency situation when we may call you back on the number you called us.
+You are in control of your contact with Presbyterian Support Northern and we will not contact you with the only exceptions being in case of using one of our helplines where there is a requested call-back and/or contacting frequent users who may benefit from a calling or texting plan.
+If we believe there is a risk of serious harm to you or any other person, or in an emergency situation when engaging in any of our services we may contact you to support your safety.

 Recording of information